Joseph notches first hat trick, Senators top Red Wings 5-2 - NewsBreak

 Joseph's three goals were his first for Ottawa since being dealt from Tampa Bay at the trade deadline.

-“Obviously, it feels good,” he said.
-“It’s not every day you can do that in the NHL.”

-Josh Norris, playing in his home state for the first time in his pro career, scored on a power play for his 27th goal for the Senators.
+Josh Norris, playing in his home state for the first time in his pro career, scored on a power play for his 27th goal for the Seantors.
 Austin Watson added a short-handed goal.

-The 6-foot-7 Sogaard, a 2019 second-round draft choice, was promoted from Belleville of the American Hockey League on Sunday.
+The 6-foot-7 Sogaard, a 2019 second-round draft choice, was promoted from Belleville of the American Hockey League earlier this week.
 He became the second goaltender of Danish descent to appear in an NHL game, joining Frederik Andersen.

-“This is something I’ve worked for my entire life and something I’ll never forget,” Sogaard said.

-Sogaard knew he’d make his debut this week — and showed no nerves in his debut.

 Rookie Lucas Raymond scored both goals for the Red Wings, who are winless in their last five games.
 Alex Nedeljkovic made 27 saves.